 If you don’t reach an agreement in mediation but don’t want to go to court, family arbitration is an option to consider.

-Unlike mediation, arbitration is legally binding.
+Unlike mediation, family arbitration is legally binding.
 The arbitrator gathers facts and evidence to come to a decision regarding the issues you can’t agree on, such as:

 - Financial provision for children